agraef/midizap/README.md

 CC69[128] F7{0:49,1,0} E7{0:50,1,0} Eb7{0:51,1,0} D7{0:52,1,0}
 ~~~

-Note the use of the modulus 128, which exceeds the controller value range so that we always have a zero offset here, and thus the output notes aren't modified.
-We only use a mod translation here so that we can apply some value lists (which are only available in mod translations) to the input value.
+Also note the use of the modulus 128, which exceeds the controller value range so that we always have a zero offset here, and thus the output notes aren't modified.
+(In fact, we only use a mod translation here so that we can apply some value lists to the input value, because these are only available in mod translations.)

 ## More Uses of Mod Translations